Summary

 3V (Vertical) Component Sensors:

 The array seismic pits are fitted with a single component ‘3V’ sensor connected to a DM24 digitiser and acquisition system with authentication.
 This is paired with a power supply module, lightning protection and fibre optic transceivers.
 To meet IMS specifications the 3V sensors have been built with a flat acceleration response from 20 s to 50 Hz.
 Original passive Wilmore Mk2 sensors continue to run within the array to provide an overlap with the Güralp feedback sensors.
-The feedback seismometer provides enhanced frequency range, sensitivity and stability of respons
+The feedback seismometer provides enhanced frequency range, sensitivity and stability of response.

 Enhanced Data Monitoring